valorem-labs-inc/trade-interfaces/README.md

 not found or are otherwise invalid.
 When a valid, known cookie is received in a request, the session is hydrated from this cookie.
 These cookies validated server-side.
-This provides compatibility with both browser and non-browser clients "out of the box".
+This provides compatibility with both browser and non-browser clients "out of the box."

-Non browser clients must implement cookie storage and management themselves.
+Non-browser clients must implement cookie storage and management themselves.

 This service supports gRPC and gRPC-web clients.